-- The student(s) must have demonstrated a clear commitment to sustained interaction with students of the other nationalities, languages or ethnic backgrounds in a spirit of international understanding and cooperation.
+- The student(s) must have demonstrated a clear commitment to sustained interaction with students of other nationalities, languages, or ethnic backgrounds in a spirit of international understanding and cooperation.

 - The student may be a part of a group (one certificate will be awarded to the group - with individual members of the group also receiving a certificate).